If you are new to product management and have not had to write a product specification before, then you’re in the right place.

-What Should Be Included in A Project Specification Sheet?
+What Should Be Included in a Project Specification Sheet?

 Every product specification is based on technical requirements, engineering specifications, and other details that are specific to the particular product.
 Generally, though, the following should be included in your product specification sheet:

 Summary – This is an overall look at the product.
-It begins with an outline of the product idea and uses a brief description to introduce the product and its overall concept.
+It begins with an outline of the product idea and gives a brief description to introduce the product and its overall concept.
 It also explains why the product is being created.
 The product summary explains what the final product will look like, what features it will have, and how long it is expected to take to develop it.

 Business Case – Next in your spec sheet should be the business case behind the development of the product.
-It outlines the benefits or what advantages the product gives the company in the market.
+It outlines the benefits or advantages the product gives the company in the market.
 It also looks at the budget and other resources required to get the project completed.

-1. Understand customer input.
+2. Understand customer input.

-2. Include your whole company in the discussion.
+3. Include your whole company in the discussion.

-3. Pick which product specifications need to be included.
+4. Pick which product specifications to include.

-4. Do user testing.
+5. Do user testing.

 Once you have a plan in place for design and development, make a prototype.
 Make sure that the product is going to be right for customers.
 Let them test it, try it, and assess it.
 Check on the use or lack of useful features and things that are hard to use or irritating.
 Does everything work as it should?

-5. Revise based on what your users determine works and what doesn’t.
+6. Revise based on what your users determine works and what doesn’t.